Credit Note

 Right-clickWeightSecurity Settings AvailableUnitVAT TypeSummary BarTill NoProcessPaymentDelete F3Item LookupBarcodeSelect VisibleGrid ReportDelet All Qty 0Delete LineEmployeeCash or On AccountPayment TabCredit_Note

-After selecting the stock items, click the Payment button.
-(This is only required if payment is recorded on the invoice, or when creating a New Credit Note and the client is to receive a refund.
+This step is only required if payment was recorded on the original invoice or when creating a New Credit Note and the client is due a refund.

 ProcessDirect BankOn AccountRoundingDiscountTill NoSales PersonCash or On accountBranchTax SystemExchange RateCurrencyProjectWarehouseItem TabCredit Note Payment